 Many attacks on humans have happened while owners have protected their pets that have been attacked while off the leash.

-Keeping your dog on a 6-foot leash not only protects them from any harm before you can get to them but also harm to yourself by attempting to get the pet back from the jaws of a wild coyote.
+Keeping your dog on a 6-foot leash protects them from any harm before you can get to them and yourself by attempting to get the pet back from the jaws of a wild coyote.
 A 6-foot leash gives the dog plenty of space to enjoy their walk while allowing you to keep an eye on them.

 Do not run from a coyote

 If you encounter a coyote, the worst decision you can make is to run away from it.
 A coyote is a prey animal and will likely see you as their next meal.

 The best way to deal with a coyote is to stand tall and scare it away.
 This can be done by stamping your feet, using a noise shaker, opening an umbrella, or even shouting at it.
 If the coyote runs away but then turns around and stands its ground, do the same thing until it eventually leaves.

 Although this may seem unkind, a coyote that gets too bold around humans will likely cause trouble and may eventually be destroyed by the authorities.
 If the month is between February and July, the coyote may be defending their den site.
 It may be better to back up in these months while keeping eye contact with them.

 Do not feed coyotes

 Coyotes that are fed lose their fear of humans and will get bolder around humans.
 A coyote without fear may go on to see a human as prey.

 Bird feeders can bring coyotes to the neighborhood.
 Although they will generally not eat bird food, they will eat other animals and birds that they bring to the area.
 By keeping coyotes away from your land, you are effectively keeping larger predators away.